jamesratzlaff/klipper-configs/README.md

 # klipper-configs
-Klipper config for a Creality CR-10S with a microswiss direct drive extruder+hotend, BTT SKR 2 board, bl touch, and ADXL345 wired to the wifi socket of the SKR2
+Klipper config for a Creality CR-10S with a microswiss direct drive extruder+hotend, BTT SKR 2 board, TMC2209 (all slots), bl touch, and ADXL345 wired to the wifi socket of the SKR2.
+The mount used for the bl-touch is the "standard" metal mount that screws over top/in-front-of the fan shroud.
+The Z-steppers are connected in parallel.
+The extruder rotation-distance in this config may seem too large value-wise but using the calibrated value causes over extrusion in pronts for some reason.
+Also included some macros for wearing in delrin POM wheels.